soferreira/openai-synapse-analytics/README.md

 ## Use Case - Get address information from unstandardized data

 Suppose that due to the lack of standardized data collection practices, your data contains various formats for addresses, making it challenging to perform analysis.
-In the example bellow we leverage batch prompt of OpenAICompletion to standardize the address format across the dataframe.
+In the example bellow we leverage batch prompt request of OpenAICompletion to standardize the address format across the dataframe.

 ![address](images/address.png)